Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 - New function for device simulation.
 The module sets a number of device specifying props based on the used fingerprint.
 See the documentation for details.
 - New function for Treble GSI users that have a stock vendor partition: The module can use the certified vendor fingerprint found there.
 See the documentation for details.
 Thank you to @oF2pks for making me aware of this possibility.
 - New function where the currently used fingerprint automatically will be updated if there's a new fingerprint for that device added to the fingerprints list.
 See the documentation for details.
 - New function to set custom props in both post-fs-data and late_start service mode.
 See the documentation for details.
-See the documentation for details.
 - Updated the configuration file function so that the file will now be detected during installation or at boot.
 See the documentation for details.
 - Updated the locations for placing the configuration file when importing settings to the module.
 See the documentation for details.
 - Updated the configuration file to be version specific.
 Make sure you use the latest available configuration file.